You are going to open MOWI Global page

 Read more

 Transparency builds trust.
-Being transparent about our environmental, social and product performance is essential for building trust with our stakeholders and correcting misinformation.
-Our sustainability data is verified by third parties and reported according to global standards such as the Global...
+Being transparent about our environmental, social and product performance is key for building trust with our stakeholders and correcting misinformation.
+Our sustainability data is audited by third parties and reported according to global standards such as the Global Report...

 Read more

-Leading the Blue Revolution is our vision.
-Our goal is to provide healthy, delicious and sustainable food for a growing population.
-Our strategy is based on a fully integrated value chain.
-Our founding principles are Profit, Product, People, Planet and our values are Passion, Change, Trust, Share. ...
+Our vision is to lead the Blue Revolution.
+Our purpose is to offer a growing population a healthy, tasty and sustainable food.
+Our strategy is built on a fully integrated value chain.
+Our guiding principles are profit, product, people, planet and values are passion, change, trust, share. ...

 Read more

 We have a clear vision: Leading the Blue Revolution.
-To achieve this, we need a plan that supports our long-term positive economic and social impact.
-The Leading the Blue Revolution Plan is backed by specific commitments to ensure that the seafood we produce and sell around the world takes good care...
+To achieve it, we need a plan that supports our positive and long-term economic and social impact.
+Leading the Blue Revolution Plan is underpinned by specific commitments to ensure the seafood we produce and sell all over the world takes good care...

 Read more